jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shocker Lizard.md

 RacialMods: +2 Perception, +4 Stealth
 Languages:
 SQ:
+SpecialAbilities:
+  Electricity Sense (Ex): >
+    Shocker lizards automatically detect any electrical discharges within 100 feet.
+  Shock (Su): >
-SpecialAbilities: Electricity Sense (Ex) Shocker lizards automatically detect any electrical discharges within 100 feet.
-Shock (Su) Shocker lizards can deliver an electrical shock to a single opponent within 5 feet.
+    Shocker lizards can deliver an electrical shock to a single opponent within 5 feet.
 This attack deals 1d8 points of nonlethal electricity damage to living opponents (Reflex DC 12 half ).
 This save DC is Constitution-based.
 Additionally, if two or more shocker lizards are within 20 feet of each other, they can work together to create a lethal shock once every 1d4 rounds.
 This effect has a radius of 20 feet, centered on any one contributing lizard.
 All creatures within that radius take 2d8 points of lethal electricity damage for each lizard contributing to the shock, to a maximum of 12d8.
 A Reflex save (DC 10 + the number of lizards contributing) halves the damage.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: